wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Upgrade Notice ==

+= 2.4 =
+New Cart Abandonment Related Widgets released for Smart Reporter Beta and compatibility with new version of WordPress, recommended upgrade.

 = 2.3 =
 New Taxes & Shipping Widget released for Smart Reporter Beta and compatibility with new versions of WooCommerce & WordPress, recommended upgrade.